 Vickers Padded Sling

 Slings are a must-have and with a rifle like the SOCOM 16 CQB, and I want a sling that’s both supportive and handy for close quarter’s use.
 This Blue Force Gear Vickers Padded Sling features a wider and thickly padded rear section that greatly increases the comfort of carrying the heavier M1A rifle.
 The SOCOM 16 CQB is definitely short and compact, but it is not as light as an AR.
 You need a good sling for this rifle, and the Blue Force Gear definitely fits the bill.
+Check out our article on the pros and cons of two-point slings.

 Additionally, the CQB is designed for close to moderate ranges, and for those ranges, you need a sling that allows for maximum mobility.
 The Blue Force Gear Vickers Sling does just that.
 The quick-adjust pull tab makes it easy for you to tighten the sling — so much so that you can go hands-free and accomplish tasks that might require both hands.